temmmin/ImageSegUsingYolov8/README.md

 ## Pretrained Weights

-The pretrained weights for this project can be downloaded from the following link:
+The trained weights for this project can be downloaded from the following link:

 - [Download Pretrained Weights](https://drive.google.com/file/d/1MtDCr5guhAzoD9s4G-XIF445vmTzLTzg/view?usp=drive_link)
+- .pt model was traiend with custom datasets

 After downloading, place the weights file in the `weights/` directory to use them with the scripts.